Preconfigured Depreciation Methods

 Straight Line Depreciation

-Straight-line depreciation is the simplest and most often used technique.
-In straight-line depreciation, the company estimates the salvage value of the asset at the end of its useful life (the period during which it is used to generate revenues), and will expense a portion of the original cost in equal increments over that period.
-The residual value, also known as scrap value, is an estimate of the value of the asset at the time it will be sold or disposed of.
+Straight-line depreciation is the simplest and most often used method.
+In straight-line depreciation, you estimate the asset's salvage value at the end of its useful life (the period during which it is used to generate revenues), then expense a portion of the original cost in equal amounts over that period.
+The residual value (or scrap value) is an estimate of the asset's value when you sell or dispose it.
 The residual value may be zero.

 Annual Depreciation Expense = (Cost of Fixed Asset - Scrap Value) divided by Life span